FlorianGrimm/reverse-proxy/docs/docfx/articles/tunnel.md

 On the front end: In the cluster configuration you also have the transport and authentication configuration.

-On the back end: In the
+On the back end: In the tunnel configuration you define to which servers a tunnel connection should be established, with the specified transport and authentication.

 ### Transport Configuration